 As per the report, as many as 380,000 people face the risk of displacement owing to disasters in Indonesia.
 India tops the list with a whopping 2.3 million people.

-Needless to say natural hazards, calamities and disaster culminate into gigantic economic losses.
-Indonesia has borne the brunt of disasters like tsunamis, earthquakes and forest fires.
+Needless to say natural hazards, calamities and disasters culminate into gigantic economic losses.
+Indonesia has borne the brunt of disasters like tsunamis, earthquakes, and forest fires.

 Indonesia’s National Disaster Mitigation Agency (BNPB), stated that as many nearly 2,000 natural disasters rocked the country last year displacing over 2 million people and claiming thousands of lives.